Remember my tutorial on Basic Aperture? Well here we are going to go over Shutter Speed and how it can affect your photos!

 By using a slower shutter speed you really should use a tripod otherwise the photo can be blurry, generally everything BELOW 1/80th of a sec will need a stable base like a tripod or wall or table.

-So to sum it up, if you want to take a photo that you want well defined and crisp, use a fast shutter speed (example: an exploding snowball against a tree).
-If you want a more moody or silky photo, a photo that shows movement, use a slow shutter speed (example: fireworks).
+So to sum it up, if you want to take a photo that you want well defined and crisp, use a fast shutter speed andi f you want a more moody or silky photo, a photo that shows movement, use a slow shutter speed.

 Sarah, just now getting a chance to stop by your blog, though I’ve been following you on Twitter for a bit now.
 Love your design!
 Your photos are gorgeous and I love the tutorials.
 Just starting out in the DSLR world and I’m learning all I can.
 I think I’m officially obsessed with my camera.
 Now following.… :)